-The top-ranked district with the highest percentage of households owning a radio is Nyagatare district (69.5%).
-Generally speaking, the highest rates of households owning a radio set are concentrated in the Eastern Province.
+The top district with the highest percentage of households owning a radio is Nyagatare district with 69.5%.
+Nyanza is below the national average percentage of households owning a radio and is ranked 12th from bottom among all districts nationally (Figure 4.9).